samikannup53/AuthFlow/README.md

 ### ✨ A Simple and Clean ⚙️ Server-Rendered Authentication App

 **AuthFlow** is a secure, server-rendered Node.js application that handles user authentication and authorization using Bearer tokens (JWT).
 Built with the MVC architecture and EJS templating, it supports user registration, login, logout, and protected pages with personalized content.
 Ideal for learning or demonstrating token-based authentication in server-side rendered apps using Express, Mongoose, and JWT.

 ---

+## Why AuthFlow? 💡

+**AuthFlow** combines server-side rendering with JWT-based authentication to deliver a secure, SEO-friendly, and smooth user experience without relying on heavy frontend frameworks.
+Its clear MVC structure and Tailwind CSS styling make it an ideal foundation for developers looking to build scalable and maintainable authentication systems.

+---

+## Key Highlights 🌟

+- 🔄 **Server-Side Rendering (SSR) with EJS:** Full HTML pages rendered on the server for faster load times and better SEO.
+- 🔒 **Security Best Practices:** Password hashing with bcrypt, JWT stored securely (e.g., HTTP-only cookies), and protected routes via middleware.
+- 🎨 **Modern UI with Tailwind CSS:** Clean, responsive design with easy customization using utility-first CSS.
+- 📚 **Complete Documentation & Postman Collection:** Streamlined onboarding for users and contributors with ready-to-use API tests.
+- 🚀 **Cloud Deployment Ready:** Configured for hassle-free deployment on platforms like Render, supporting environment variables and build scripts.

+---